 Epilepsy is a neurological condition that affects the brain and the nervous system.
 Someone who has repeated seizures has epilepsy.
 It is a common condition that affects around one out of 100 people in the UK.
 That is over half a million people.
 The condition is covered by the Equality Act 2010.
 It’s a condition that can affect anyone regardless of sex, race or social class.
 It can start at any age, but it’s most common in children and people over 65.
 The high prevalence of the condition give a good reason why epilepsy awareness training, and the ability to recognise the triggers and symptoms of epilepsy is so useful.

-When introducing epilepsy, and our epilepsy awareness training course, we must first recognise that there are around 40 different types of seizures.
-Statistics show that one in five people will have a seizure at some time in their life although only some of these will be caused by epilepsy.
+When introducing epilepsy, we must first recognise that there are around 40 different types of seizures, and a person can have more than one type.
+Statistics show that one in five people will have a seizure at some time in their life, although not all of these will be caused by epilepsy.

 |What is epilepsy?||1|

 Online assessment for this epilepsy awareness course is carried out by a series of multiple choice questions.
 Candidates require 70% correct answers to secure a pass.
 PDF certificate will be sent directly to your inbox.
 Hard copy certificates are available on request.
 Duration: 30 minutes (Note: This is based on the amount of video content shown and is rounded off.
 It does not account in any way for loading time or thinking time on the questions).